First steps

 where the recipient’s phone number is in the locator field, and alpha-name is in the fromName field.

-It is not always practical to show all the content of an array in an SMS using foreach cycle, instead, it is possible to address a specific element of an array using orderData.
+It is not always practical to show an array's content in an SMS using the foreach cycle; instead, it is possible to address a specific element of an array using orderData.

 In this example, the velocity structure looks as follows: $!data.get('orderData').get(0).get('name'), where the addressed element is the first one in an array (enumeration begins with 0).